solidfire/solidfire-cli/README.md

 --groupsnapshotid

 Unique ID of the group snapshot.

 --savemembers

-true: Snapshots are kept, but group association is removed.false: The group and snapshots are deleted.
+true: Snapshots are kept, but group association is removed. false: The group and snapshots are deleted.

 #### getschedule ####
 Command: